calebe-takehisa/repository_SQL/Library/client_request.md

 # CLIENT REQUEST
 The customer requested a table to store the books that are sold.
 The request is only for books and there is no need to search for other tables.
 It was then decided to create a MySQL database.
 After creating the table, we must deliver some queries ready for them to be sent to the programmer.
-The queries are:

 #### QUERY